tttapa/Control-Surface/README.md

 - Arduino Leonardo
 - Teensy 3.2
 - Arduino Due
+- Arduino Nano Every
 - Arduino Nano 33 IoT
 - ESP8266
 - ESP32

-This covers a very large part of the Arduino platform, and similar boards will also work (e.g. Arduino Nano, Arduino Mega, etc.).
+This covers a very large part of the Arduino platform, and similar boards will also work.
+For example, the Arduino Nano, Mega, Micro, Pro Micro, Teensy 2.0, Teensy LC, Teensy 3.x, Teensy 4.x are all known to work.

 If you have a board that's not supported, please
 [open an issue](https://github.com/tttapa/Control-Surface/issues/new)